 Nikola stock surging on hydrogen fuel-cell truck and supply deals

-Nikola (NKLA) stock is rocketing higher after the electric truckmaker announced two big deals for its hydrogen fuel cell vehicles.
+Nikola stock (NKLA) is rocketing higher after the electric truck maker announced two big deals for its hydrogen fuel cell vehicles.

 First off, small-scale hydrogen producer BayoTech agreed to a supply deal with Nikola HYLA’s division, which is its hydrogen distribution and dispensing solution for commercial trucking applications using hydrogen fuel-cell technology.
 BayoTech has agreed to purchase up to 50 Nikola Class 8 hydrogen fuel cell trucks over the next five years, with the first twelve trucks slated for delivery in 2023 and 2024.
 Nikola says its fuel-cell trucks have a range of up to 500 miles.